B&B Weekly Newsletter

 REGISTER: Please register each child using this downloadable registration form.

-VOLUNTEER: If you would like to get involved as an adult helper for the RE Classes or family-friendly activities or events, please check the boxes on the RE registration or contact either CRE Kristina Brink (email@example.com) or RE Chair, Jane Anderson (firstname.lastname@example.org).
+VOLUNTEER FOR THE RE PROGRAM: If you would like to get involved as an adult helper for the RE Classes or family-friendly activities or events, please check the boxes on the RE registration or contact either CRE Kristina Brink (email@example.com) or RE Chair, Jane Anderson (firstname.lastname@example.org).

 A Long Strange Trip: Our UU History (in 6 compelling DVDs!)